 Gamesharing on PS5

-In essence, you’re connecting an account to your PlayStation 5 console in order for any other account to access and play its games.
+In essence, you’re connecting an account to your PlayStation 5 console for any other account to access and play its games.
 Similar to the “main console” feature on the PlayStation 4, you should consider this.
 You don’t need to tinker with the setting once it is enabled.

 For instance, if a friend’s PlayStation 5 has Console Sharing enabled, you can log in from your PlayStation Network account and let them play any games you have already downloaded to your console.